-The study is a population-based incident case control study of approximately 700 women.
-Investigators will collect health/reproductive/lifestyle information including: socio-demographic profile, ethnicity, physical activity, anthropometric, and reproductive characteristics, family history of cancer, sun exposures, recent weight loss and other factors that may act to confound or modify the relationships between PBDE exposures and breast cancer risk.
-A brief residential and occupational history will be collected and is based on the histories developed by Harris and colleagues, for the Ontario Health Study and the Canadian Partnership for Tomorrow Project (CPT).
-Additional exposure questions have been created for higher risk occupations including: computer technicians, and workers in electronic warehouses and dismantling plants.
+The study was a population-based incident case control study of approximately 700 women.
+Investigators collected health/reproductive/lifestyle information including: socio-demographic profile, ethnicity, physical activity, anthropometric, and reproductive characteristics, family history of cancer, sun exposures, recent weight loss and other factors that may act to confound or modify the relationships between PBDE exposures and breast cancer risk.
+A brief residential and occupational history was collected and was based on the histories developed by Harris and colleagues, for the Ontario Health Study and the Canadian Partnership for Tomorrow Project (CPT).
+Additional exposure questions were created for higher risk occupations including: computer technicians, and workers in electronic warehouses and dismantling plants.
 Environmental exposure questions were designed to capture major potential sources of exposure to the PBDEs – i.e. exposures through airborne dust particulate, household dust, cleaning, vacuuming, carpeting, and consumer products.

-Further, investigators will collect blood and urine samples and test for PBDE concentrations to determine the risk associated with exposures to these compounds.
-This work is in collaboration with Scientists at Health Canada.
+Further, investigators collected blood and urine samples and tested for PBDE concentrations to determine the risk associated with exposures to these compounds.
+This work was done in collaboration with Scientists at Health Canada.

-This will be the first study conducted on the association between breast cancer and exposures to PBDEs.
-This research should help to identify some of the health risks associated with these modifiable exposures, and provide data relevant for the Ontario and Canadian population.
+This was the first study conducted on the association between breast cancer and exposures to PBDEs.
+This research helps identify some of the health risks associated with these modifiable exposures, and provides data relevant for the Ontario and Canadian population.